 When it comes to the health of your teeth and gums, you often think about your home oral hygiene habits and the care that you receive from your dentist in Spring Valley.
-While they are important, you have another valuable asset by your side to promote a healthy smile—your dental hygienist.
+While they are essential, you have another valuable asset by your side to promote a healthy smile—your dental hygienist.
 As a trained professional, they can provide you with added advice and answer your questions to help you foster your dental health.
-During your next routine appointment, there are 5 key questions you should ask your hygienist.
+During your next routine appointment, there are five key questions you should ask your hygienist.

 1. How can I improve my oral hygiene?

-During your appointment, your hygienist will take the time to thoroughly clean your teeth.
+During your appointment, your hygienist will take the time to clean your teeth thoroughly.
 They will see areas in your mouth that you may not clean well or detect potential hygiene issues that can lead to dental complications.
 As a result, they can offer recommendations to help you make the most of your brushing and flossing habits.
 No matter if you need to spend more time brushing your molars or need dental products for your specific needs, they can help you improve the health of your smile at home.

 2. Why do I have bad breath?

 It is normal to have bad breath from time to time; however, if it is ongoing, you likely have high levels of bacteria in your mouth.
-Your hygienist can help you combat the odor by discussing ways to prevent bad breath, such as flossing, using a mouthrinse, or cleaning your tongue better.
+Your hygienist can help you combat the odor by discussing ways to prevent bad breath, such as flossing, using a mouth rinse, or cleaning your tongue better.